arista-netdevops-community/ipspace-webinar-september15-2020/README.md

 <!-- /code_chunk_output -->

-Repository provides modules and roles to build an EVPN/VXLAN fabric using Ansible to build and deploy configuration to devices.
+This repository provides an example on how to build an EVPN/VXLAN fabric using Ansible Collection For Arista Validated Designs (arista.avd)- to build and deploy configuration to devices.

 Devices configuration are based on [Arista EVPN Design Guide](https://www.arista.com/en/solutions/design-guides) and cover a generic Unified Cloud Network environment.